marcuswestin/store.js/README.md

 ### Make your own Build

-If you're using NPM you can create your own build:
+If you're using npm you can create your own build:

 ```js
 // Example custom build usage: